bensku/Skript/README.md

 ```

 You can get source code from the [releases](https://github.com/bensku/Skript/releases) page.
 You may also clone this
 repository, but that code may or may not be stable.
+If you can't clone or compile code, you can download daily builds from  [Jenkins](https://ci.kacperduras.pl/job/Skript/) (maintainer: [kacperduras](https://github.com/kacperduras)).

 ### Importing to Eclipse
 With new Eclipse versions, there is integrated Gradle support, and it actually works now.